By Glen C. Strathy

 Other variations on this basic plot include stories where the object being sought does not bring happiness.
 For example, Moby Dick, Raiders of the Lost Ark.

-Voyage and Return stories feature a hero who journeys to a strange world that at first seems strange but enchanting.
+Voyage and Return stories feature a hero who journeys to a new world that at first seems strange but enchanting.
 Eventually, the hero comes to feel threatened and trapped in this world and must he must make a thrilling escape back to the safety of his home world.
 In some cases, the hero learns and grows as a result of his adventure (Dramatica would call this a judgment of good).
 In others he does not, and consequently leaves behind in the other world his true love, or other opportunity for happiness.
 (Dramatica would call this a judgment of bad)

 Examples include: The Wizard of Oz, Coraline, Robinson Crusoe, Gulliver's Travels, Lord of the Flies.